nibble-4bits/aws-local-stepfunctions/docs/execution-event-logs.md

 #### Additional fields

-- `state`: An object of type [`StateData`](#statedata) containing data associated with the event that was exited.
+- `state`: An object of type [`StateData`](#statedata) containing data associated with the state that was exited.
 - `index?`: The index of the `Map` iteration in which this state was executed.
-This property is only set if this event was executed within a `Map` state.
+This property is only set if this state was executed within a `Map` state.

 #### Example